coderjingtao/e-shopping/README.md

     - query payment status

 ## Author's note
-I will gradually improve this project to a distributed system, and eventually, I think it can be used as a large e-commerce platform.
-If you have a better idea or some suggestions, please contact me, my email is liujingtao529@gmail.com
+I will gradually improve this project to a distributed system with redis and load balancer, and eventually, I think it can handle large traffic as a comprehensive e-commerce platform.
+If you have a better idea or some suggestions, please contact me: liujingtao529@gmail.com